Sayo-nika/BraveSail/README.md

 ## Encountering `ACT_FAULT_IN_NONACT_AREA`?
 That's where you come in!
 We need _you_, the community, to write the next act.
 Get to it!

+## But why is it named BraveSail

+Because the perpetrator of the project loves HoneyWorks, so this is a nod to them and TrySail as well.